 September 1st, 2009 – Should you be gluttonous in front of someone you barely know? (this my Sex and the City type intro).

 After introductions, we discussed food and what drives me to write the blog.
-Something that somehow always comes up in conversation and also, why burgers?
+Something that always comes up in conversation, and why burgers?

 We look over the menu and make our moves.
 Laura orders the Tuna Melt Sandwich, while Brandon goes with their pasta dish of the day (spaghetti and meatballs).
 I order their Kobe Burger (with gouda cheese & onions on a ciabatta roll).

 While both Laura and Brandon liked their food, I loved my burger.
 It took me a little bit to place what the burger reminded me of.
-The charring of the meat along with its seasoning was very reminiscent of Al Carbon near Coral Gables.
+The charring of the meat and its seasoning was very reminiscent of Al Carbon near Coral Gables.

 Laura orders a chocolate cake, which she shares with Brandon.
-Just as she was about to slice into it, Brandon stops her so I could take the pic.
+Just as she was about to slice into it, Brandon stopped her so I could take the pic.
 I order the brownie cheesecake.

-They really enjoyed their cake while I was amazed at how good Icebox Cafe’s brownie and cheesecake combo were.
-Alright, maybe not amazed both things separately are great, so I should not have been surprised.
+They enjoyed their cake while I was amazed at how good Icebox Cafe’s brownie and cheesecake combo were.
+Alright, maybe not amazed; both things separately are great, so I should not have been surprised.